mapsync/irvine-advisory2/site/content/post/boil-water-advisory-1.md

 ---
-title: BOIL WATER ADVISORY !!
+title: Boil water advisories lifted !!
 draft: false
-date: 2023-07-25T09:04:08.800Z
+date: 2023-07-27T16:39:45.834Z
-description: Boil water advisory issued for South Madison Ave., Evergreen Drive, Cardinal Court, Armor Street, North Lilly Avenue, and customers who live on and between 216 Broadway to 266 Broadway.
+description: All Boil water advisories for Irvine Municipal Utilities on the July 25th and 26th of July have been lifted.
-image: /img/download.jpg
+image: /img/lifted-1-.jpg
 ---
-Irvine Municipal Utilities customers who live on the above list streets will need to boil any water for consumption until further notice.
-If you know someone who lives on these streets who you think may not have social media or other means to receive this notice please advise them.
-For more information about boil water advisories go to www.imuwater.com.
-We apologize for this inconvenience.
+The boil water advisories have been lifted.
+We apologize for the inconvenience, but you safety is our top concern.